 The Board shall observe the parliamentary procedures as found in Robert’s Rules of Order, Newly Revised, except as otherwise provided in Board procedural rules or by law.
 Procedural rules may be suspended at any Board meeting by majority vote of the members present.

-Voting
+Record Vote

-Voting shall be by voice vote or show of hands, as directed by the Board President.
-Any member may abstain from voting, and a member’s vote or failure to vote shall be recorded upon that member’s request.
+Voting on any item shall be a record vote by show of hands or roll call, as directed by the Board President.
+Any member may abstain from voting on an item, and a member’s vote or failure to vote shall be recorded in the minutes.
 [See BDAA(LOCAL) for the Board President’s voting rights]

 Consent Agenda